unlock-protocol/unlock/docs/docs/core-protocol/smart-contracts-api/Unlock.md

 function getAdmin() external view returns (address)
 ```

-Returns the ProxyAdmin contract address that manage upgrades for the current Unlock contract.
+Returns the ProxyAdmin contract address that manages upgrades for the current Unlock contract.

 _this reads the address directly from storage, at the slot `_ADMIN_SLOT` defined by Open Zeppelin&#39;s EIP1967 Proxy implementation which corresponds to the keccak-256 hash of &quot;eip1967.proxy.admin&quot; subtracted by 1_